What is a provisional patent application?

 There are very few formal requirements for a provisional application.
 This leads many inventors to think they can submit very little information and still have a valuable patent application.

-If the invention has a feature which isn’t disclosed in the provisional, but is needed for a claim of the follow up utility application – guess what – the provisional date is meaningless for that claim.
-Takeaway: make your provisional application as complete as possible, and include all features and even possible features of the invention.
+If the invention has a feature which isn’t disclosed in the provisional, but is needed for a claim of the follow up utility application, then – guess what – the provisional date is meaningless for that claim.
+Takeaway: make your provisional application as complete as possible, and fully describe all features and even possible features of the invention.

 - Provisional patent applications can never mature into a patent

-If you don’t proceed with a utility application with one year, the provisional is effectively dead.
+The USPTO will never search or examine a provisional.
+If you don’t proceed with a utility application within one year, the provisional is effectively dead.
 You do not have a patent.
-You cannot continue to mark ‘Patent Pending’.
+You cannot continue to mark 'Patent Pending'.

 - A provisional patent application is not a patent